 Unisex in color, tone, and fit; this apron would make a wonderful host/hostess gift wrapped up with some natural wooden spoons.
 The cool suspender buckles on the neck strap are a perfect match for its retro style.

 A unique satchel with the feel of a mail carrier’s bag.
 This taller and thinner style can be carried with the double looping handles or worn crossbody with a detachable shoulder strap.
 Don’t forget the cool fussy cutting!

 So fresh and fun, we want to take a bite out of these cute kitchen towels!
 If you’re brand new to appliqué, this is a beginner-friendly design.
 A classic ticking stripe combines with muslin and rick rack for a perfect homespun combo.

 We took the sophisticated styling of an adult carryall and scaled it down to kid-size.
 Feeling like kids have all the fun?
 Want your very own mini vintage satchel?
 Simply lengthen the strap and you’re good to go.

-This favorite apron has all the best details: sweet florals and pretty rick rack + form-flattering waist pleats and a quilted accent along the top of the bodice.
+A fan-favorite apron with all the best details: sweet florals and pretty rick rack + form-flattering waist pleats and a quilted accent along the top of the bodice.
 Even the tilted pockets have box pleat details.

 We used barkcloth in bold tropical prints for our dramatic totes, but other mid-to-heavyweight substrates would work too.
 The generous size makes it perfect as a market shopper, everyday carryall or even a diaper bag alternative.

-The exterior of this tiny treasure is made from gorgeous Jacquard ribbon stitched side by side.
-It starts flat, then folds up 1-2-3, and snaps front and back to create an adorable cone-shaped mini purse for coins and more.
+The exterior of this tiny treasure is made from gorgeous Jacquard ribbons stitched side by side.
+It starts flat, then folds up 1-2-3, and snaps front and back to create an adorable cone-shaped mini purse for coins + more.

 Every once in awhile, I’ll open my closet and see something that causes me to shake my head and wonder, “What on earth was I thinking, and why…